 It’s no secret that people in Denver love their pets.
-If you consider yourself to be one of them and you’re considering a kitchen remodel, there are a few features that you can include for your non-human family members.
-Your animals will be affected by the renovation as they learn to navigate around the new space, but they can also influence some of the decisions along the way.
-Here are some tips to make your home more suitable not only for you, but for your pets as well.
+Why not create a pet-friendly kitchen renovation that includes special features for your furry family members?
+Your animals will be affected by the renovation as they learn to navigate around the new space.
+But, they can also influence some of the decisions along the way.
+Here are some tips to make your home more suitable — not only for you, but for your pets as well.

 Avoid Cat Catastrophes

-Open shelving can give your kitchen a nice, clean design, but it can easily become a ladder or climbing disaster for an indoor cat, especially when you’re away from the house.
-To keep your cat safe and your kitchen in good condition, opt for cabinets with glass doors.
-This way, you can get the same visual appeal that revealed shelves offer, without worrying about your cat climbing around your kitchen wares.
-If you do include open shelves in your design, place them high and in-between cabinets; your cat will feel less inclined to jump from awkward angles to reach upper shelves, and your dishes and cooking utensils will remain in a safe zone, free of fur and disruption.
+Open shelving is a great design element in a kitchen, but it can become a climbing disaster for an indoor cat, especially when you’re not home.
+To keep your cat safe and your kitchen in good condition, opt for cabinets with glass doors instead.
+You can get the same visual appeal that open shelves offer, without worrying about your kitchen wares.
+If you do include shelves in your design, place them high and in-between cabinets.
+Your cat will feel less inclined to jump from awkward angles to reach upper shelves, and your dishes and cooking utensils will remain in a safe zone, free of fur and disruption.

 Photo credit l Verner Architects